ValeryiaSharova/ValeryiaSharova/README.md

 - :mag_right: I’m looking for a frontend developer job.

-- :mortar_board: I have 3+ years learning experience in JS.
-And 4 month working experience.
+- :mortar_board: I have 3+ years experience in JS (React / Redux / TypeScript)

 - :woman_teacher: I had worked as teacher for 2 years.
 Now I am working as a frontend developer.